-However, yogurt contains transient bacteria that pass out of the digestive tract.
-Kefir, on the other hand, contains a larger range of bacteria and yeast, some of which can build colonies in the intestinal tract, thereby providing long-term health benefits for your gut similar to the way probiotic supplements work.
+However, yogurt has transient bacteria that pass out of the digestive tract.
+Kefir, on the other hand, has a larger range of bacteria and yeast, some of which can build colonies in the intestinal tract, thereby providing long-term health benefits for your gut similar to the way probiotic supplements work.

 What is kefir?

 Pronounced “kee-fer”, kefir is a cultured milk product that originated in the Caucasus Mountains, and is frequently consumed in Eastern Europe, Southwest Asia, and Russia.
 The name is a derivative of the Turkish word “keyif” translated to “feeling good” after drinking it.
 With a consistency of drinkable yogurt, kefir has a tart and tangy taste.
 This drink is slightly fizzy due to the carbonation during the fermenting process.